I'll teach you to:

 What Questions Will They Ask Me?

-There are several basic types of interview questions you can count on.
+There are several types of interview questions you can count on.
 These include:

 • Your high school experience (academic and extracurricular).